ANSSI-FR/shovel/README.md

 You should place network captures in `input_pcaps/` folder.
 Capture files should be splitted into chunks to be progressively imported.
-If the CTF event does not already provide PCAP files, then you can adapt one of the following commands for a GNU/Linux system:
+If the CTF event does not already provide PCAP files, then you may adapt the following command for a GNU/Linux system (22 is SSH):
 ```bash
 ssh root@10.20.9.6 tcpdump -i game -n -w - 'tcp port not 22' | tcpdump -n -r - -G 30 -w input_pcaps/trace-%Y-%m-%d_%H-%M-%S.pcap
 ```